Prevention of Sexual Exploitation, Abuse, and Harassment (PSEAH)

 - Avoid situations that may create conflicts of interest or abuse of power

-- Engaging in sexual relations with beneficiaries in vulnerable positions
+- Sexual relationships with beneficiaries in vulnerable positions

-- Using positions of authority or power for sexual purposes
+- Using position or power for sexual purposes

-- Accessing, storing, or distributing pornographic materials within work-related contexts
+- Accessing, storing, or distributing pornography in a work context

 IX.
 PREVENTION